MI-AFP/tutorials/tutorials/04_types-errors.md

   error, called at <interactive>:1:1 in interactive:Ghci1
 ```

-There is other quite similar one - `errorWithoutStackTrace`:
+There is another quite similar one - `errorWithoutStackTrace`:

 ```
 Prelude> errorWithoutStackTrace "Stop now without stack trace"